omar-florez/scratch_mlp/docs/index.md

  - If it **takes so much time to train**, it is maybe a good idea to increase the size of a minibatch to reduce the variance in the observations and thus to help the algorithm to converge
- - **NaN predictions** often indicate that the algorithm received small gradients the negative exponential of the Sigmoid activation 1.0/(1.0+np.exp(-WX)) produces memory overflow.
+ - **NaN predictions** often indicate that the algorithm received large gradients producing memory overflow.
+Think of this as as consecutive matrix multiplications that can exploit through many iterations.
+Decreasing the learning rate will have the effect of scale down these values.
+Reducing the number of layers will decrease the number of multiplications.
+And clipping gradients will control this problem explicitly

 ## Concrete Example: Learning the XOR Function